appclacks/cabourotte-website/content/_index.md

 - Support exporters, which can be configured to push the healthchecks results to another systems.
 - `One-Off` healthchecks: You can send requests to the API to execute healthchecks and get the healthchecks results in the responses.
 - Hot reload on a SIGHUP.
+- A small frontend to see the current healthchecks status

-Lightweight, written in Golang, Cabourotte can be run everywhere to detect services and network failures.
+Lightweight, written in Golang, Cabourotte can run everywhere to detect services and network failures.